Whoa! My Stock Defied the Market!

 Is now the time to lock in profits, or is this just the first step toward even higher valuations down the road?
-The Dow Jones Industrial Average (INDEX: ^DJI) rose 34 points on Friday, so stocks that went appreciably higher are pretty big deals.
-Outpacing a benchmark like the Dow over the long run is of course much more difficult, so let's see whether they're truly headed into orbit.
+The market fell 78 points yesterday, the third day in a row it's fallen and the fourth out of the last five, so stocks that went appreciably higher are pretty big deals.
+But let's see whether they're truly headed into orbit.

 Setting sights on growth

 The recent shooting of a teen in Florida has renewed calls for stricter gun laws and questioned the validity of a "stand your ground" law there, a principle that an individual has no duty to retreat when attacked.